Admissions Clearance Committee Information

 1. Admit without restrictions.

-2. Admit with restrictions (which can be a single restriction or a number of restrictions depending on the facts and circumstances).
+2. Admit with restrictions (a single restriction or several restrictions depending on the facts and circumstances).

 3. Deny.
-Generally, depending upon the specific facts pertaining to the applicant, denial of admissions will be recommended when information provided includes but is not limited to the following:
+Generally, depending upon the specific facts about the applicant, denial of admissions will be recommended when the information provided includes but is not limited to the following:

 2. The individual could be considered to pose a risk to the University community